microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/identitygovernance-lifecycleworkflowscontainer-post-workflows.md

 #### Request

 The following example shows a request that creates a workflow with the following configuration:
-+ It's a "leaver" workflow that's enabled and schedule to run.
++ It's a "leaver" workflow enabled and scheduled to run.
-+ It runs for users that are removed from the Sales group using the group based trigger
++ It runs for users who are removed from the Sales group using the group-based trigger.
 + Two tasks are carried out when the workflow runs: Remove user from all Teams, Remove user from all groups.

 <!-- {